pretix/pretix/doc/admin/installation/general.rst

     * Queuing and result storage for the task worker queue

 RabbitMQ
-    RabbitMQ can be used as a more advanced queue manager for the task workers, if necessary.
+    RabbitMQ can be used as a more advanced queue manager for the task workers if necessary.

 .. _Let's Encrypt: https://letsencrypt.org/